 American Indian and Alaska Native with proof of Indian Heritage who want to get care somewhere else.
 They can get care from an Indian Health Services facility, tribal health clinic/program, or urban clinic and OHP fee-for-service.

 You can ask about these options by phone or in writing.
-Please call OHP Client Services at 800-273-0557 or email Oregon.Benefits@dhsoha.state.or.us.
+Please call OHP Client Services at 800-273-0557 or email Oregon.Benefits@odhsoha.oregon.gov.

 How to change or leave your CCO